 Which road speed limit are you most interested in?
 It is disconcerning the amount of vehicles who pass on the wrong side at speed.
 I am 81 and it is frightening.
 Is there a specific part of this road that is of most concern to you?
 Do you support the proposed speed amendments?
 Which proposed speed changes do you support?
 Which proposed speed reductions do you NOT support?
 Additional comments:

-I would like an opportunity to present my submission in person: No response A CARLER OF A CARLES AND A CARL
+I would like an opportunity to present my submission in No response person:

 NZ Police - Submitter Number: 086

 20 July 2021